hingstarne/puppet-openshiftinstaller/README.md

 ## Summary

-This class will use ansible (using the nvogel/ansible module) to install openshift v3 clusters in a network (using the official RedHat openshift installer playbook).
-The puppet db must run on this host, currently.
+This class will use ansible to install openshift v3 clusters in a network (using the official RedHat openshift installer playbook).
+The puppet db must run on the same host (localhost), currently.

 ## Setup